Commencement: Frequently asked questions

 There is a drop-off area near the graduation tent for those guests with limited mobility, and a designated parking area for cars with valid state "handicap" tags or placards.
 Guests must provide their own wheelchairs.

-Note: There will be a live broadcast of the commencement ceremony in the Wellness and Athletics Center, with indoor seating to view the graduation.
+Note: There will be live broadcasts of the commencement ceremony in the Wellness and Athletics Center and in the Romadka College Center (lower level, F. Scott Black Theatre) with indoor seating to view the graduation.
 This may be a good option for elderly guests and guests with mobility issues, for whom walking to the ceremony tent may be challenging.

 How do I order my cap and gown?